not2cleverdotme/Dockerfiles/README.md

-## Windows Server Core Docker Image with TLS Enabled and NuGet
+## Windows Server Core Docker Image with TLS Enabled, NuGet, and Az Module

 This image is based on `mcr.microsoft.com/windows/servercore:ltsc2022` and is intended to run on Windows 11 with Windows containers.
-It enables all TLS protocol versions in Schannel (Client and Server) and installs `nuget.exe` to `C:\tools\nuget`.
+It enables all TLS protocol versions in Schannel (Client and Server), installs `nuget.exe` to `C:\tools\nuget`, and installs the PowerShell `Az` module for Azure automation.

 ### Prerequisites
 - Windows 11 with Docker Desktop